ContainerSSH/containerssh.github.io/docs/contributing/index.md

 You can run the tests using `go test`.
 Make sure to **stop the SSH and auth-config server** you started above, otherwise some tests will fail.

+## QA tools

+Our QA pipeline for all libraries requires the following 3 checks to pass:

+1. All tests with `go test ./...` must be successful.
+2. The GitHub CodeQL analysis must be successful.
+3. The [golangci-lint](https://golangci-lint.run/) must pass with the parameters `-E asciicheck -E bodyclose -E dupl -E errorlint -E exportloopref -E funlen`

 ## Understanding ContainerSSH

 ContainerSSH is a reasonably complex piece of software.
 It uses the built-in Go SSH library to create a server and the client libraries for Docker and Kubernetes to forward the data from the SSH channel to the standard input and output of the container.